DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 ├── figures/           # Generated figures.
 └── reports/           # Final report.
 ```
+Running the notebook from beginning to end automatically:

+- downloads and prepares the original Neuromatch dataset;
+- installs any additional packages required for the extended analyses when needed;
+- trains five independent U-Net models;
+- evaluates baseline and perturbed conditions;
+- computes quantitative robustness metrics and landmark-level analyses;
+- generates robustness figures, CSV files, and statistical summaries;
+- exports the trained model checkpoints, the final Word report, and a ZIP archive containing all generated outputs.

 # Acknowledgements

-This work was developed during **Neuromatch Academy Deep Learning**.
+This work was completed as part of the **Neuromatch Academy Deep Learning** program, July 2026.

-The original notebook, dataset, and training pipeline were provided by Neuromatch Academy.
-This repository documents the additional robustness experiments and quantitative analyses developed during the project.
+I gratefully acknowledge Neuromatch Academy for providing the original notebook, dataset, training and educational materials on which this project is based.